LukeGrahamLandry/franca/devlog.md

+## (Aug 12) sb3

+---

+- terminal: somehow decays and eventually just says "libc::pipe() failed" for everything. am i leaking fds? yes, `lsof -c terminal.out`, im up to 255.
+  - thought i wasn't closing in pipe when no input but did it at the end. earlier is better anyway. also can't be that because not leaking every time, i certainly can run more than 255 things before it dies.
+  - fixed a few open calls without CLOEXEC, maybe that will help. also did some in the examples/os/libc which won't matter for this but is better. also no i can see in lsof its a pipe so that can't be it. cause spawning a process can't make the pipe CLOEXEC, the point is to inherit it? but what happens if another thread is doing that at the same time, is it just impossible?

 ## (Aug 11) sb3

 - the project.json i get for linrays from the api is different from what i get from "save to my computer" on the website.